Please contact my Publishers, who will be pleased to help you!

-To become a stockist of my Lost Ocean, Magical Jungle or Johanna’s Christmas please contact Penguin Random House
+To become a stockist of Lost Ocean, Magical Jungle, Johanna’s Christmas, Ivy and the Inky Butterfly and World of Flowers, please contact Penguin Random House

 Sadly we cannot list all stockists of my work, but you can find selected retailers on the individual product and book pages.